IGJoshua/coffi/README.md

 Clojure functions serialized to this type will have their arguments and return value exactly match the types specified and will not perform any serialization or deserialization at their boundaries.

+One important caveat to consider when writing wrappers for performance-sensitive functions is that the convenience macro `defcfn` that coffi provides will already perform no serialization or deserialization on primitive arguments and return types, so for functions with only primitive argument and return types there is no performance reason to choose unwrapped native handles over the convenience macro.

 ### Data Model
 In addition to the macros and functions provided to build a Clojure API for